 Based on the characteristics and construction of the I/O buffer itself, and the model user's simulator capability, you must decide what IBIS version of the model to make.
+Different IBIS versions, as denoted by the [IBIS Ver] keyword, support different features.
+Additionally, the checking rules used by the IBIS Golden Parser change slightly with each version.
+In general, models should use the highest [IBIS Ver] version number supported by the Golden Parser and by their simulation tools.
+Similarly, Ffollowing good engineering practice, use the simplest model that will suffice.

-Following good engineering practice use the simplest model that will suffice.
-For standard CMOS buffers with a single stage push-pull or open drain outputs a version 1.1 model is the starting point.
-A version 1.1 models allows a buffer to be described using a low state and high state I-V table, along with a linear ramp that describes how fast the buffer switches between states.
-IBIS version 2.1 adds support for ECL and dual-supply buffers, ground bounce from shared power rails, differential I/O devices buffers, termination components, and controlled rise-time buffers.
+For standard CMOS buffers with a single stage push-pull or open drain outputs. a version 1.1 model is the starting point.
+A version 1.1 models allows a buffer to be describes a buffer using a low state and high state I-V table, along with a linear ramp that describes how fast the buffer switches between states.
+IBIS version 2.1 adds support for tables of V-T data, in addition to support for ECL and dual-supply buffers, ground bounce from shared power rails, differential I/O buffers, termination components, and controlled rise-time buffers.
 A version 2.1 or above model will be required if the I/O buffer has any of the following characteristics:

-- Multiple Supply Rails -- A version 2.1 model is require if the EDS ESD diodes are connected to a different power rail than the pullup or pulldown transistors, or if the I/O uses more than one supply (for example, a buffer whose output swings from below ground or above Vcc). - Non-Linear Output Switching Waveform A version 2.1 (or higher) model is required if the I/O buffer's output voltage vs. time waveform (its V-T waveform) when switching low-to-high or high-to-low is significantly non-linear.
-This is the case for GTL technology, or for any device buffer that uses "graduated turn on" type technology.
-Note that even if an I/O buffer can be modeled successfully using IBIS version 1.1, a version 2.1 model must be used if the project wants to take advantage of the V-T waveform tables in version 2.1 in order to give the user a "golden waveform". - In addition, a version 2.1 model description is required if the model maker wishes to enable the user to perform ground bounce simulations via ganging several buffers together on a common supply rail.
+- Multiple Supply Rails -- A version 2.1 (or higher) model is required if the ESD diodes buffer contains diode effects from parasitic diodes or Electrostatic Discharge (ESD) diodes which are referenced connected to a different power rail than the pullup or pulldown transistors, or if the I/O uses more than one supply (for example, a buffer whose output swings from below ground or above Vcc). - Non-Linear Output Switching Waveform A version 2.1 (or higher) model is required if the I/O buffer's output voltage vs. time waveform (its V-T waveform) when switching low-to-high or high-to-low cannot be accurately described using a linear ramp rate value is significantly non-linear.
+This is the case for GTL technology, or for any buffer that uses "graduated turn on" type technology.
+Note that even if an I/O buffer-can be modeled successfully using IBIS version 1.1, a version 2.1 model must be used if the project wants to take advantage of the V-T waveform tables in version 2.1 in order to give the user a "golden waveform". - In addition, a version 2.1 model description is required if the model maker wishes to enable the user to perform ground bounce simulations via ganging by connecting several buffers together on a common supply rail.
+See the [Pin Mapping] keyword description below.

-As currently planned, IBIS version 3.2 and above adds supports for an electrical board description, multistaged or multi-I-V devices buffers and diode transient times, among other features.
+IBIS version 3.2 and above supports an electrical board description, multi-staged scheduled or buffers or buffers which may use multiple -I-V tables buffers and diode transient times, among other features.